Finding a budgeting system that fits your needs is a must for effective financial management.

 The Federal Trade Commission (FTC) offers another handy budgeting tool.
 The free budget spreadsheet is available to download as a PDF and provides a list of proposed income and expense budget categories; you just have to fill in the dollar amounts.
 The formula at the end (subtracting expenses from income) provides a picture of your financial health and can help you figure out how to better manage your money.

-Firstly, take advantage of your bank’s features, including apps that connect to your checking account and credit card to effortlessly monitor expenses.
-For example, you can automate all your transactions.
-Automation is a great psychological trick to help you save time and gain control of your finances.
+Firstly, before downloading another app, consider taking advantage of your bank’s features, including apps that connect to your checking account and credit card to effortlessly monitor expenses.
+Most bank apps have automation features which you can set up to automate your transactions.

 You Need a Budget (YNAB)